 So $u\in C^2(\mbT\times[-1,1])$.
 Obviously, $u(\cdot,1)=0$ on $\mbT$.
 By the incompressibility condition and the slip boundary condition \eqref{slip boundary condition}, we infer that $u(\cdot,-1)= c$ on $\mbT$ for some constant $c$.
-Again, let $\msR(u)$ and $\msC(u)$ denote the set of regular values and the set of critical values of $u$, respectively.
+Again, let $\msR(u)$ and $\msC(u)$ denote the sets of regular values and critical values of $u$, respectively.
 Then we can decompose the strip into the disjoint union

 where all the subsets on the right side are defined as subsets of $\mbT\times(-1,1)$.